Frequently Asked Questions

 What is the Offshore Voluntary Disclosure Program?
 When does it end?

-The current Offshore Voluntary Disclosure Program (“OVDP”) does not have a scheduled end date.
-This program was started in 2012, and the IRS has announced that it can close the program at any time.
-The IRS also launched a new set of programs specifically designed for expats who are unintentionally behind on their taxes, known as the Streamlined Filing Procedures.
+The IRS recently announced that the Offshore Voluntary Disclosure Program (“OVDP”) will end September 28, 2018, so expats wanting to use this amnesty program should act quickly.
+The IRS also launched a set of programs specifically designed for expats who are unintentionally behind on their taxes, known as the Streamlined Filing Procedures.
 While the OVDP is geared towards protecting individuals who have been intentionally avoiding taxes by hiding money overseas from criminal prosecution, the Streamlined Filing Procedures are designed for Americans who have unintentionally not been filing their taxes or reporting their foreign bank accounts.
 If you are behind on your taxes, you should consult with a tax expert to determine the best way to become compliant.[back to top]